 - I. The financial audit of the Park District is conducted by an independent, certified public accounting firm on an annual basis. - II.
 As part of the annual audit, the accounting firm will review the Park District's internal controls and will make recommendations for improvement. - III.
 The annual audit report must be filed with the County Clerk's office within six months after the end of the fiscal year and with the Illinois Comptroller 180 days after the fiscal year end. - IV.
-A copy of the annual audit report is available on the District's website and at the Wheaton Public Library for reference purposes. - V. The district will prepare a request for proposal for audit services every 5 years.
+A copy of the annual audit report is available on the District's website and at the Wheaton Public Library for reference purposes. - v.
+The district will prepare a request for proposal for audit services every 3 years.
 The audit terms of the negotiated agreement will specify that the audit agreement may be terminated at the District's convenience.
-Audit firm senior engagement staff, such as engagement partners and senior managers, will be rotated during a multiyear agreement.
+Audit firm rotation will be required after six years of continuous service with one firm.